codeplaysoftware/syclacademy/Code_Exercises/Using_USM/README.md

 ### 2.)
 Create a queue

-Create a `queue` using the USM device selector from exercise 7, remember to handle errors.
+Create a `queue` using the USM device selector from the "Introduction to USM" exercise, remember to handle errors.

 ### 3.)
 Allocate device memory